 Women age 65 and older should be screened for osteoporosis.
 If you have ever had a fracture, you should have a bone density test once you go through menopause.
 You should also have this test if you are under 65 and have high fracture risk.

 An audiogram is a check of your hearing at various pitches and intensity levels.
 You may need one once a year.

-The National Alliance on Mental Illness estimates that one in eight women will experience major depression in their life.
-If you're concerned about your mood, ask your doctor for this screening.
-Your doctor will ask a series of questions about symptoms, which might include:
+The National Alliance on Mental Illness estimates that 16 million American adults had at least one major depressive episode in the last year.
+They add that women are 70 percent more likely than men to experience depression.
+If you’re concerned about your mood, ask your doctor for this screening.
+Your doctor will ask questions about symptoms, such as:

 - sleep troubles